UliRehr15/sstMath01Lib/README.md

 20180219: Version 1.7: Class CoorTrn: New functions Transform_WC_DC, Transform_DC_WC. <BR>
 20180309: Version 1.8: A lot of functions of D2Pnt and D3Pnt, most still in german. <BR>
 20180914: Version 1.9: Update to QtCreator 4.5.2 and gcc 7.3.0. <BR>
+20181010: Version 1.10: New Convert 3D Pnt to csv string function. <BR>